 A process through which students can petition to exclude low grades from their MiraCosta College grade point average.
 The grades must be from classes completed at least two years prior; a maximum of 30 units may be excluded.
 Petition forms are available at the Admissions and Records Office.
-(See Academic Renewal in Academic Standards & Policies.)
+(See Academic Renewal under Academic Standards & Policies.)

 Recommended preparation that a student is advised, but not required, to meet before or in conjunction with enrollment in a course or educational program.
 Students have the right to take a course without meeting the advisory and are encouraged to do so if they feel that their education, work experience, or other circumstances have prepared them.

 This form must be completed before a new student is allowed to register for classes.
 Returning students who have missed one semester (excluding summer intersession) must submit a new application.
 The application form is available from the Admissions & Records Office and website.

 A list of courses offered at MiraCosta College that are acceptable at transfer universities as equivalent in content (or as acceptable substitutes) to those courses offered by the universities.

 Testing to meet course prerequisites and/or to determine proper placement in courses.

 The official transfer and articulation system for California’s public colleges and universities.
 The ASSIST.org website contains all articulation agreements between California community colleges and University of California and California State University campuses.
 (See www.assist.org.)

 A degree awarded upon completion of lower-division coursework totaling not fewer than 60 semester units in the major, general education, and electives.
 (See Associate Degrees.)